 If you're familiar with International Language Programs, you're probably going, "Wait!
 What?
 I thought you were a volunteer program?"
 Yes, we are.
 The main part of our program is providing opportunities for volunteers to teach English in other countries as well, and that includes a couple of paid positions that are a bit longer than our regular volunteer semester.

 So I'm gonna go ahead and assume your follow up question is why would you volunteer when you can get paid?
 Good question.
 Here are the differences:

 What's the difference between your paid and volunteer programs?

-Daily expectations: Volunteers are in the classroom up to 20 hours per week while paid teaching is a full time position.
-Volunteers have much more free time to explore their city and the culture on a daily basis.
-Both programs are Mon-Fri with weekends off.
+Volunteers are in the classroom up to 20 hours per week while paid teaching is a full time position.
+Volunteers have much more free time to explore their city and the culture on a daily basis, however, both programs are Monday through Friday, with weekends off.

-Length of time abroad: Volunteers commit to a semester which is typically 3.5-5 months (depending on the time of year).
-It follows the traditional college semester schedule so it works well for students.
+Volunteers commit to a semester which is typically 3.5-5 months (depending on the time of year).
+It follows the traditional college semester schedule so it works well for college students.
 Paid programs are longer.
 Taiwan teachers have option for a 6 month or 1 year contract.
 Thailand paid teachers commit to 1 year.

 Volunteers have vacations about once per month of varying lengths that equal to about two weeks throughout their semester.
 We want to give you as much time as we can for you to explore and travel!

 In Thailand, paid teachers are required to have a bachelors degree in any emphasis.
 They also prefer if you have experience teaching the ILP method (already having completed a volunteer semester with ILP), but it's not required to apply.